Ladies Aid Society Quilt

 Reiter Family Album Quilt

-Unidentified artist, descended in the family of Katie Friedman Reiter (1873–1942) and Liebe Gross Friedman (dates unknown).
-Probably Baltimore, Maryland, 1848–1850.
-Cotton and wool, 101 x 101 in.
-Gift of Katherine Amelia Wine in honor of her grandmother Theresa Reiter Gross and the makers of the quilt, her great-grandmother Katie Friedman Reiter and her great-great-grandmother Liebe Gross Friedman, and on behalf of a generation of cousins: Sydney Howard Reiter, Penelope Breyer Tarplin, Jonnie Breyer Stahl, Susan Reiter Blinn, Benjamin Joseph Gross, and Leba Gross Wine, 2000.2.1
+Reiter family album quilt, probably Baltimore, c.
+1848–1850.
+Cotton and wool, 101 × 101 in.
+American Folk Art Museum, Gift of Katherine Amelia Wine in honor of her grandmother Theresa Reiter Gross and the makers of the quilt, her great-grandmother Katie Friedman Reiter and her great-great-grandmother Liebe Gross Friedman, and on behalf of a generation of cousins: Sydney Howard Reiter, Penelope Breyer Tarplin, Jonnie Breyer Stahl, Susan Reiter Blinn, Benjamin Joseph Gross, and Leba Gross Wine, 2000.2.1.
+Photograph courtesy of American Folk Art Museum/Art Resource, NY.

 Friendship Quilts

-Friendship quilts consist of multiple blocks designed after a common pattern, often differentiated by a variation in color or the inclusion of individual signatures.
-Many friendship quilts were conceived as gifts, such as the Dunn Album Quilt and the Surprise Quilt Presented to Mary A. Grow.
-Such examples underline the commemorative or celebratory purposes fundamental to the form across its variations, often made as a marker of an important event such as a marriage or a departure from a community.
+Friendship quilts often consist of blocks designed after a common pattern, often differentiated by a variation in color or the inclusion of individual signatures.
+Many friendship quilts were conceived as gifts, such as the Dunn album quilt and the surprise quilt presented to Mary A. Grow.
+Such examples underline the commemorative or celebratory purposes fundamental to the form, across its variations, often made to mark an important event, such as a marriage or a departure from a community.

 Dunn Album Quilt

-Sewing Society of the Fulton Street United methodist Episcopal Church.
-Elizabethport, New Jersey, 1852.
-Cotton and ink with cotton embroidery, 100 × 99 1⁄4 in.
-Gift of Phyllis Haders, 1980.1.1
+Sewing Society of the Fulton Street United Methodist Episcopal Church, Dunn album quilt, Elizabethport, New Jersey, 1852.
+Cotton and ink with cotton embroidery, 100 × 99 ¼ in.
+American Folk Art Museum, Gift of Phyllis Haders, 1980.1.1.
+Photograph by Gavin Ashworth.
+Photograph courtesy of American Folk Art Museum/Art Resource, NY.

 Surprise Quilt Presented to Mary A. Grow

-Various Artists.
-Plymouth, Michigan, 1856.
-Cotton with ink and embroidery, 87 × 82 1⁄2 in.
-Gift in memory of Margaret Trautwein Stoddard and her daughter, Eleanor Stoddard Seibold, 2003.2.1
+Surprise quilt presented to Mary A. Grow, Plymouth, Michigan, 1856.
+Cotton with ink and embroidery, 87 × 82 ½ in.
+American Folk Art Museum, Gift in memory of Margaret Trautwein Stoddard and her daughter, Eleanor Stoddard Seibold, 2003.2.1.
+Photograph courtesy of American Folk Art Museum/Art Resource, NY.

 Friendship Album Quilt